nova-omnia/lernello/.github/pull_request_template.md

 ## Checklist

-- [ ] I have reviewed my own code changes thoroughly.
+- [ ] I have reviewed my own code changes.
 - [ ] All automated checks have successfully passed.
 - [ ] The pull request is small and manageable for review.